iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -t to generate a total aggregate file of all logs parsed

+#Example
+python parser.py . -o all -z -t --hours -i "joseph"

+This will run the log parser on the current working directory.
+All .log files found have output generated in the "all" directory.
+We want zeroes to be placed at times where no connections occurred, we want the resolution to be in hours, and we want to ignore user "joseph."

 #Output
 The script will create an output folder for each individual .log file titled <name of log>_parser_output.